AhmedCharfeddine/AhmedCharfeddine/README.md

 - 👋 Hi, I’m @AhmedCharfeddine, a 23 year old Tunisian student Studying Computer Science and engineering.
-- 💼 I'm constantly looking for job opportunities in Artificial Intelligence.
+- 💼 I'm constantly looking for job opportunities in Software and ML Engineering.
 - 👀 I’m interested in web development and web scraping.
 - 🧑‍💻 I'm a freelancing Python developer at [Upwork](https://www.upwork.com/freelancers/~01dd1972b174c2095a).
 - ✨ I’m currently exploring Deep learning, Algorithms and Data Structures.
 Have a look at my [LeetCode](https://leetcode.com/AhmedCharfeddine/) account!